Spinal Support and a Powerful Pelvis (35m)

 Study tip: Complete one movement before beginning the next.
 You’ll improve faster if there’s enough time between movements that you feel fully at rest.

-While lying on your back, whenever your knees are bent, let your feet and knees be about the width of your hips, and your knees quite bent (if they allow that comfortably) so that your lower legs are “standing”.
+Whenever you’re back-lying, knees bent, feet standing, let your feet and knees be about the width of your shoulders, and your knees quite bent (if that’s comfortably) so that your lower legs are “standing”.

 The early movement of lifting your pelvis into the air is only a brief reference movement.
 If it’s not comfortable, skip it for now.

-Later in the lesson, when one foot is standing and the other leg is long, if you find your standing foot frequently slipping, you might find a way to increase the friction under your foot so you don’t have to work to keep it in place.
+Later in the lesson, when one leg is long and you tilt one bent knee, if your standing foot is frequently slipping, find a way to increase the friction under your foot so you don’t have to work to keep it in place.

-Body scans like the one at the beginning of this (and most) ATM lessons are used to give you some reference sensations and awareness, so that you can be more conscious of changes that take place during the lesson.
-The more specifically you can become aware of changes in yourself, the better the chance of discovering new options and habits of movement available in everyday life.
+Body scans like the one at the beginning of this (and most) ATM lessons are used to create reference sensations and awareness, so you can more easily notice changes throughout the lesson.
+Being specifically aware of the sensory changes you feel helps you take your learning off the mat and into new, better ways of moving in everyday life.

 Members and Patrons.
 Learn more or login: